jkfurtney/forecast_check/README.md

 ## Fetching Data

 `fd.py` and `wd.py` are Python programs which periodically query the weather underground API.
-The temperature forecast are stored in the `data/forecast.*.txt` files and the actual temperatures are stored in `data/data.txt`.
+The temperature forecasts are stored in the `data/forecast.*.txt` files and the actual temperatures are stored in `data/data.txt`.
 The format for these files is lines of time-stamps and temperature in Fahrenheit.